clubedaentrega/log-sink-server/README.md

 Aside these standard fields, there is a 'anything fits' field, called `extra`.

-Use of standard fields is encouraged, since both transmission and query is much faster on them.
+Use of standard fields is encouraged, since both transmission and query is faster and slimmer on them.

 ### Relevance
-Log sink divide all log data in three groups, based on their relevance: bellow normal, normal and above normal.
-Logs with different relevance levels are stored and indexed separately, improving querying on them.
+Log sink divides all log data in three groups, based on their relevance: bellow normal, normal and above normal.
+Logs with different relevance level are stored and indexed separately, improving querying on them.

 This model was created to support a huge volume of not-so-relevant logs (eg, logs of pooling operations) mixed with some high-relevance logs (eg, logs of payments).